OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 If the best ask for a given asset type *a* is *p*, then we can buy a unit of *a* at a cost of *p* with a market order.
 We are not charged any broker fees in this case because we're buying at the market.
 If our goal is a return of *r*, then we need to sell the asset at a price of ${p times (r + 1)}\over{1 - r \times (t + b) - t - b}$ where *t* is the current sales tax rate, and *b* is the current broker fee rate.
 This formula is just a variant of the return formula we introduced at the beginning of this chapter.
 Normally, we'll want to pad *r* a little higher to allow for price movement down.
 We'll need to add even more buffer if we expect competition to undercut our prices significantly.

 Now let's consider which asset types would be best suited for this strategy.
-We might consider assets which meet one or more of the following critera:
+We might consider assets which meet one or more of the following criteria:

 * There should be ample buy volume in the market.
 Our main risk with this strategy is that we are unable to sell our orders before enough competition arrives to undercut us below profitability.
 As long as buy volume is strong, this risk is low.
 * There should *not* be too much sell volume in the market.
 A market with both strong buy and sell volume will make it too easy for competitors to buy and sell competitively.
 In this type of market, relisting only helps our competitors by pushing up ask prices even further.
 We'll have competition and it will be difficult to sell.